-The Issuer has agreed to pay each Joint Lead Manager a fee in respect of the Notes subscribed by it, and to reimburse and/or indemnify the Arranger and the Joint Lead Managers for certain expenses incurred in connection with the offer and sale of Notes and will reimburse and/or indemnify the Joint Lead Managers against certain losses and liabilities in connection with the offer and sale of Notes.
+The Issuer has agreed to pay each Joint Lead Manager a fee in respect of the Notes subscribed by it, and to reimburse and/or indemnify the Arranger and the Joint Lead Managers for certain expenses incurred in connection with the offer and sale of Notes and will reimburse and/or indemnify the Arranger and the Joint Lead Managers against certain losses and liabilities in connection with the offer and sale of Notes.

-The Issuer, the Arranger and the Joint Lead Managers, and their respective related bodies corporate, directors and employees may have pecuniary or other interests in the Notes and may also have interests pursuant to other arrangements and may receive fees, brokerage and commissions and may act as a principal in dealings in the Notes.
+The Issuer, the Arranger and the Joint Lead Managers, and their respective related bodies corporate, directors and employees are involved in a wide range of financial services and businesses including securities trading and brokerage activities and providing commercial and investment banking, investment management, corporate finance, credit and derivative, trading and research products and services, out of which conflicting interests or duties may arise.
+In the ordinary course of these activities, each of them may have pecuniary or other interests in the Notes and may also have interests pursuant to other arrangements and may receive fees, brokerage and commissions and may act as a principal in dealings in the Notes.